dat-ecosystem-archive/docs/sleep.md

 6─┘
 ```

-If you wanted to look up the metadata for 3, you could read the third (or any!) entry from meta.dat:
+If you wanted to look up the metadata for 3, you could read the third (or any!) entry from sleep.dat:

 First you have to read the varint at the beginning of the file so you know how big the header is: